 - MRI (magnetic resonance imaging): A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

 - Bone scan: A procedure to check if there are rapidly dividing cells, such as cancer cells, in the bone.
 A very small amount of radioactive material is injected into a vein and travels through the bloodstream.
 The radioactive material collects in the bones and is detected by a scanner.

 - Lumbar puncture: A procedure used to collect cerebrospinal fluid (CSF) from the spinal column.
 This is done by placing a needle between two bones in the spine and into the spinal column to remove a sample of CSF is removed and checked under a microscope for signs of cancer cells.
 This procedure is also called an LP or spinal tap.

 If these tests show there may be a rhabdomyosarcoma, a biopsy is done.
 A biopsy is the removal of cells or tissues so they can be viewed under a microscope by a pathologist to check for signs of cancer.
-Because treatment depends on the type of rhabdomyosarcoma, patients should ask to have biopsy samples checked by a pathologist who has experience in diagnosing rhabdomyosarcoma.
+Because treatment depends on the type of rhabdomyosarcoma, biopsy samples should be checked by a pathologist who has experience in diagnosing rhabdomyosarcoma.

 One of the following types of biopsies may be used: